Graduate International Business Programs & Schools in Chicago

 Work with a mentor or an internship may also be required.
 Every school and program differs, so be sure to check with your preferred programs for specific requirements and course details.

 A Doctorate Degree in International Business

-For students pursuing a doctorate degree in international business, you may choose between two doctorate degree campus programs:
+For those who pursue a doctorate degree in international business, you may choose between two doctorate degree campus programs:

 - Doctor of Philosophy in international business (Ph.D.)

 - Doctor of Business Administration in international business (D.B.A.)

 Many Ph.D. international business programs offer core and elective coursework in key concepts, principles, and theories.
 Students may also gain extensive and in-depth knowledge of international business as well as in specific areas of international business.
 If you choose to further specialize your education, you will need to complete a dissertation, which is an intensive research project.
 At the end of your Ph.D. program, you may have to defend your dissertation before a faculty panel.

 D.B.A. programs in international business usually offer core and elective coursework in areas of general business.
 You may add international business to your coursework through a minor or with electives.
 Some D.B.A. programs, however, require intensive research as well as students with work experience in business.
 Check with your preferred campus international business program for specific requirements or qualifications.

 A Ph.D. or D.B.A. in international business may take four to six years of full-time or intensive study to complete.
 At the end of the program, you may have to complete a capstone project (such as a dissertation) or take a comprehensive exam.